bolinocroustibat/vj/README.md

 - `/videos/`: Returns a random YouTube ID
 - `/videos/{theme_name}`: Returns a random YouTube ID for the given theme
-- `/docs`: Swagger documentation and version
+- `/docs`: OpenAPI documentation and API info

 ## Admin